- Screen Colours:

 If cattle or sheep were able to roam freely across the Common as they did many years ago, the more invasive species would be kept in check and a greater diversity of vegetation maintained.
 But nowadays the number of walkers with dogs would mean that any livestock would have to be fenced in.
 That would then destroy the free-roaming, unenclosed nature of the landscape which is the essence of a Common.

-On Wednesday, 6 October 2021 over 40 people came to Walberswick Village Hall for a fascinating and beautifully illustrated talk given by Adam Burrows, Senior Reserve Manager for Natural England’s Suffolk Coast National Nature Reserves.
+In October 2021 over 40 people came to Walberswick Village Hall for a fascinating and beautifully illustrated talk given by Adam Burrows, Senior Reserve Manager for Natural England’s Suffolk Coast National Nature Reserves.
 A full report of this talk can be found HERE

 The Brash is not for Burning?
 Working with Natural England, the Charity has been exploring alternatives to the burning of cut gorse and silver birch etc. on the Common.
 You can read a report by Adam Cooke & Amanda Erlenbach detailing current progress HERE